 He is a distinguished church historian, who is author of several books and articles on English, American, and Canadian church history and an editor of a professional historical journal.
 He has also served in various offices of administration and institutional leadership at Wycliffe College and in the TST.

-Alan is married to the Rev. Morar Murray-Hayes, Minister of Maple Grove United Church in Oakville, and they have two daughters and two grandchildren.
+Alan is married to the Rev. Morar Murray-Hayes and they have two daughters and two grandchildren.
 He is an Honourary Canon of Christ's Church Cathedral in Hamilton.